RustBlockchainEngineer/sol-liquity/README.md

 `DefaultPool.sol` - holds the total Ether balance and records the total stablecoin debt of the liquidated Troves that are pending redistribution to active Troves.
 If a Trove has pending ether/debt “rewards” in the DefaultPool, then they will be applied to the Trove when it next undergoes a borrower operation, a redemption, or a liquidation.

-`CollSurplusPool.sol` - holds the ETH surplus from Troves that have been fully redeemed from as well as from Troves with an ICR > MCR that were liquidated in Recovery Mode.
+`CollSurplusPool.sol` - holds the SOL surplus from Troves that have been fully redeemed from as well as from Troves with an ICR > MCR that were liquidated in Recovery Mode.
 Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.

-`GasPool.sol` - holds the total LUSD liquidation reserves.
-LUSD is moved into the `GasPool` when a Trove is opened, and moved out when a Trove is liquidated or closed.
+`GasPool.sol` - holds the total SOLUSD liquidation reserves.
+SOLUSD is moved into the `GasPool` when a Trove is opened, and moved out when a Trove is liquidated or closed.

 ### Contract Interfaces